Skip to content

 1. Writing standard Hooks.

-2. Retaining partial script utility files during the migration phase.
+2. Retaining some script utility files during the migration phase.

-3. First handling Composition API and dependency analysis, then gradually migrating the template layer.
+3. Processing Composition API and dependency analysis first, then gradually migrating the template layer.

-4. Expecting to uniformly process SFCs and scripts through the same CLI/caching system.
+4. Expecting to handle SFC and script uniformly through the same set of CLI/cache system.

 2. Input Example (test-script.ts)

-❌ Incorrect usage: Using transformable APIs directly anywhere:
+❌ Incorrect usage: Using APIs to be transformed anywhere directly:

 ts